 Sugar is harmful

-Let's know our value, let's fight for ours, let us show off our achievements when it is possible, but let's not fall into self-restraint.
+Let's know our values, let's fight for ours, and let us show off our achievements when it is possible, but let's not fall into self-restraint.

 Without a private job